Example Workflow¶

 Other key decisions must be made to finish filling out the object necessary for a search request, including what search method to use.
 Details can be found on the Scoring Methods page, but let’s assume that the user wants to run the original Tesserae search.
 Looking under Method Parameterization, the user sees that specifying options for the search method will take the form of a JSON object.
 Now, the user can choose appropriate options for each of the required fields in the JSON object.

-The "feature" field requires a decision on how to count words that match.
-Since the user is working with Latin and is more interested in matching words with the same lemma than matching words on exact form, it would be appropriate to choose "lemma" for this field.
+field requires a decision on how to count words that match.
+Since the user is working with Latin and is more interested in matching words with the same lemma than matching words on exact form, it would be appropriate to choose "lemma"

-The "distance" field requires choosing a cutoff point for when to count two words as “close enough” for finding an intertextual relation.
+field requires choosing a cutoff point for when to count two words as “close enough” for finding an intertextual relation.
 In other words, the user needs to decide how far apart two words in A and two matching words in B can be before the intertextual relationship seems dubious.
-To be generous, the user could choose a large number, like 100.
+To be generous, the user could choose a large number, like 100

 Now, the user composes these decisions into a JSON object that looks something like the following: